 What exactly is e-learning and who can take part?

 The dictionary definition of e-learning is ‘learning conducted via an electronic medium, typically on the internet.’
 However, here at Learning Heroes we believe that e-learning is much more than that.
-It’s a way to engage employees, support their development needs and to promote key change (be that in terms of organisational behaviour or cultural change).
-For us it’s a way of presenting learning that is visual, bite-size, animated, injected with some humour (when appropriate) and full of character, be that through what you see on screen or the voice-over you hear when participating.
-A lot of e-learning (sorry guys) can be very boring, but when done right it’s the perfect supplement to a wider L&D strategy for any organisation.
+It’s a way to engage employees, support their development needs and to promote key change (be that in terms of organizational behavior or cultural change).
+For us it’s a way of presenting learning that is visual, bite-size, animated, injected with some humor (when appropriate) and full of character, be that through what you see on screen or the voice-over you hear when participating.
+A lot of e-learning (sorry guys) can be very boring, but when done right it’s the perfect supplement to a wider L&D strategy for any organization.

 What types of courses are available and are some more suitable for e-learning than others?

 There is an e-learning course for pretty much anything from learning ‘how to knit’ to ‘how to build jet engines’.
 There has been a misconception that e-learning can replace traditional forms of training and used purely to cut costs.
 We think the industry is waking up to the fact that you can’t replace on the job training, mentoring, coaching and social learning which happens in a live environment.
 As more and more people embrace experiential learning e-learning has to evolve further.
 Experience is the best teacher and e-learning has to facilitate better experiences.
 That means focusing on practical advice.
 E-learning is great for knowledge transfer but it really should be used as part of a wider strategy.
 As a result, not every course is suitable for e-learning, at least not in entirety.
 A number of our clients now use e-learning as PrE-Learning (for example sending an overview prior to a classroom session) and this can often be the way to combine styles of learning together.